-Most of the Australians know about Tiger Snakes.
+Most Australians know about Tiger Snakes.
 The Tiger Snake Notechis Scutatus possesses a terrible reputation.
 Few people encounter Tiger snakes.
 But they are notorious because of their aggressive behavior and lethal venom.
 You should recognize these snakes for quite a different reason.
 Tiger Snakes are simply great survivors who have adapted to some highly inhospitable environments in the Australian continent.
 These snakes belong to Elapidae Family.
-They are basically confined to the tropical areas in and around Australia.
+They are basically confined to tropical areas in and around Australia.

 We can find the common Tiger snake in the southern and eastern parts of Australia.
 They are about a meter long with striped markings which give them their name.
 These markings can change with the seasons or with the age of the snakes.
 Some snakes of the species grow up to 1.5 meters in length.

 This is a highly venomous snake They do attack if they feel disturbed or threatened.
 They are quite peaceable otherwise.
 They are territorial reptiles, who will often stay in the same area for years.
 You can find them in suburban areas, including the newer suburbs.
 Tiger snakes use venom to kill prey.
 They do bite aggressors The venom is deadly to human beings.